MareGraph-EU/maregraph-eu.github.io/_posts/2023-06-02-post_announcement.md

 The primary objective of these workshops is to gather essential requirements from domain experts, particularly concerning the modelling and representation of data related to the WoRMS information system (taxonomic data), Marine Regions, and the EUROBIS system.

-If you are interested in participating in future workshops, we kindly request you to register using the following form - https://forms.office.com/r/wLtUHJWVh7 or emailing info@maregraph.eu.
+If you are interested in participating in future workshops, we kindly request you to register using the following [form](https://forms.office.com/r/wLtUHJWVh7) or emailing <info@maregraph.eu>.

 Previous workshop:
-Date: 19th June
+- Date: 19th June
-Time: 13:00 to 16:00 CEST
+- Time: 13:00 to 16:00 CEST
-Format: Online (via the Teams platform)
+- Format: Online (via the Teams platform)